I wish I could remember the moment I first learned about the Bechdel test.

 - About something other than a man

-Sometimes there is the added criterion that the two female characters are named in the show or movie (meaning they aren’t extras but are integral to the plot).
+Sometimes there is the added criterion that the two female characters are named in the show or movie (meaning they aren’t extras or background casting but are integral to the plot).

 And that’s it!
 This should be ridiculously easy, right?
 After all, women are human beings who have relationships and vibrant lives outside of their interactions with men.
 Capturing that onscreen should pose no problem at all.